 How to Properly Seed and Fertilize Your Lawn

 With most lawn care projects, timing is everything.
 And seeding is no exception.
 Before starting a new lawn, be sure to properly prepare the soil and choose a grass that will grow well in your geographical area.
-If you plan on seeding an existing lawn, identify the type of grass currently growing.
+If you plan to seed an existing lawn, identify the type of grass currently growing.
 Warm season grasses such as Bermuda, Centipede, St. Augustine and Zoysia should be seeded in early spring or late fall, depending on your location.
 Cool season grasses, Kentucky Bluegrass, Fescue, and Ryegrass, should be seeded in late summer through mid-October.

 Should I overseed my lawn?